WinstonWolfie/supermemo_vim_ahk/docs/markers.md

 ## Where markers are stored

 - Markers are written into the element's **first HTML component**.
-- The marker must be the **first content line** in that HTML component (top of the HTML).
+- The marker must be the **first detected text item** at the top of that HTML component.
-- If you edit the HTML and move the marker below other content, the script may not detect it reliably.
+- Detection is stricter than a casual "first line wins" rule: the code only inspects the first UIA text item, and if that first detected item is not an SMVim marker, marker detection stops.

 ## Marker types